dotnet/runtime/CONTRIBUTING.md

 * Excludes all unnecessary types, methods, code blocks, source files, nuget dependencies and project configurations.
 * Contains documentation or code comments illustrating expected vs actual behavior.
 * If possible, avoids performing any unneeded IO or system calls.
 For example, can the ASP.NET based reproduction be converted to a plain old console app?

-When ready to submit a bug report, please use the [Bug Report issue template](https://github.com/dotnet/runtime/issues/new?assignees=&labels=&template=01_bug_report.yml).

 ## Contributing Changes